Evergreen enrollment expected to top 2,000 students, but not by much, official says

 “There’s a potential area of huge growth for our enrollment, but we have to align it academically,” he said.

-Pedersen said the college continues to explore the adult market, wanting to connect with those who attended college but left before obtaining their degree.
-The college is also exploring a direct admissions program with what he called “home school consortiums,” one in Seattle, the other in Los Angeles, California.
+Pedersen said the college continues to explore ways to connect with adults who attended college but left before obtaining their degrees.
+The college also is exploring a direct admissions program with what he called “home school consortiums,” one in Seattle, the other in Los Angeles.

-Dexter Gordon, the college’s new executive vice president, wanted to make sure that the slight growth in fall enrollment did not go unnoticed.

-“Let’s celebrate the small steps and build from here to the big steps,” he said.

 Comments